NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 ### Weights
 **Semi-Annual:** Non-reference weights used for daily balance checks should be validated at least every 6 months with NIST traceable reference weights.
 Correction values should be on file and used.

 **Every 5 years:** Reference weights should be recertified at least every 5 years.
 Damaged or corroded weights should be replaced.
+Maintain NIST traceable documentation as a record